4 Ways Recovery Helps Me Be A Better Husband And Partner

 2. How to make amends.

 In recovery, you can promptly admit your wrongs.
-And you will commit wrongs sometimes!
+And it is just a fact that you will commit wrongs sometimes!
+We all do.
 Making mistakes is part of being human.

 In a healthy relationship, we get to be human.
-This is a beautiful part of a good relationship, but it has its downsides as well.
-A major part of being human is making mistakes.
-In order to maintain a relationship we have to learn to make amends.
-In recovery, I’ve been taught to remember that relationships are made up of two parties.
+In recovery, I’ve learned to remember that relationships are made up of two parties.
 Both people bring a whole host of lived experiences, a spectrum of emotions, and their own ways of seeing the world.
 At times in the past, I’ve struggled with this idea.
-Sometimes it’s been difficult to see the ways in which my words, actions, or shortcoming effect others.
+Sometimes it’s been difficult to see the ways in which my words, actions, or shortcomings affect others.
 I need to remember that just because a comment, an action, or a failure to do something wouldn’t upset me doesn’t mean it won’t impact another person.

 I’ve learned to trust my wife when she tells me something I did, said, or failed to do was hurtful.
-Instead of arguing about why it wasn’t hurtful, or why she should toughen up, or how she misunderstood me, I do my best to see it from her angle.
+Instead of arguing about why it wasn’t really hurtful, or why she should toughen up, or how she misunderstood me, I do my best to see it from her angle.
 When it comes to whether or not someone has been hurt, my intentions don’t matter.
-What matters is the experience of the other person.
+What matters is what the other person experienced.
+Impact trumps intentions.
 Whether or not I think my wife should be upset, I make amends for the ways I have caused harm.

 Making amends is different than saying, “Sorry.”
 When I make amends, I give my wife space to talk about the ways in which my words or actions have been hurtful.
 After hearing her side, I let her know that she has been heard.
 Then I ask, “What can I do to make it right?”
 This is the difference between saying sorry and making amends.
 Amends involves action.
 So when she tells me what I can do to make it right, I proceed to do those things to the best of my ability.